snakeying/Flux-Telegram-Workers/README.md

 ## Bot Workflow
-Runs on Cloudflare Workers, calls a specified OpenAI API-compatible model to optimize prompts, and uses Silicon Flow's API to generate images.
+Runs on Cloudflare Workers, calls a specified OpenAI API-compatible model to optimize prompts, and uses SiliconFlow's API to generate images.
 The optimized prompt is displayed below the generated image.

 ## Documentation